-Although this stage may seems tedious, it is no less fundamental.
-Indeed, it will allow you to make an inventory of your data.
+Although this stage may seems tedious, it is no less essential.
+Indeed, you will be able to make an inventory of your data.
 Thus, you protect your data by category which, in fine, will make you save time!

-To assess the risk and its intensity, the CNIL recommends the evaluation of 5 points:
+To assess the risk and its intensity, the supervisory authority recommends that you check 5 points:

-- Possible impacts on the individuals rights and freedoms of in the event:
+- The potential affects on the individuals’ rights and freedoms in case of:

-- Disappearance of data (the CNIL gives the example of a drug interaction due to the impossibility of accessing a patient’s data).
+- Data disappearance (the supervisory authority gives the example of a drug interaction due to the impossibility of accessing a patient’s data).

-- Sources of risk.
-In other words who / what can cause the risk?
+- The sources of risk.
+In other words what can cause the risk?

 - The feasible threats.
-On each identified threat you must ask yourself what can make this threat feasible (the media themselves, their use, a person…)
+For each threat identified, you must wonder what can make this threat feasible (the media itself, its use, a person…)

-- Existing or planned measures to protect the data.
+- The existing or planned measures to protect the data.

 Organizational measures can be understood as measures that will, at the level of your company’s organization, guarantee the protection of the data in your possession.

-The technical measures are those which really intervene on the computer level for the protection of your data.
+The technical measures are pertaining to the protection of your data on an IT area.
 It is for example securing workstations, protecting your internal/mobile computer network, securing your servers…

-To do this, some protection solutions are given by the CNIL such as encryption.
+In order to do this, some protection advice are given by the supervisory authority such as encryption.

-WARNING: it must be kept in mind that due to the quality/quantity of data you process the protection that will be expected of you by the CNIL may vary.
+WARNING: you must keep in mind that due to the quality/quantity of the data you process, the protection that will be expected of you by the supervisory authority may vary.

-More than just data protection, SECURITY by HTTPCS vulnerability scanner protects your website or web application.
-Thanks to the reported security breaches and the corrective measures to apply, your data is protected from any malicious attack.
+More than just data protection, the SECURITY by HTTPCS vulnerability scanner protects your website or web application.
+Thanks to the security breaches reported and the corrective measures to apply, your data is protected from any malicious attack.